 Happy New Year!
 And let’s just hope it’ll be better than 2016.
-And like I said, we’ll begin with my very first request: Inca for DOS.
+And like I said last year, we’ll begin with my very first request: Inca for DOS.

 Inca is an action-adventure game made by French developer Coktel Vision and published by Sierra On-Line.
 Originally released in 1992 for DOS in floppy disk format and re-released a year later in CD-ROM format for DOS and CD-i.

-Inca is one of those games that I’ve heard a lot when growing up, but never had an opportunity to play it until recently.
+Inca is one of those games that I’ve heard a lot when growing up but never had an opportunity to play until recently.

 It had some success when released but it was kind of forgotten throughout the years.
 It did develop a small cult following due to its premise: you play as El Dorado, an Inca warrior, who has to fight the evil Spaniard Conquistadores.
-Sounds like an edutainment title right?
+Sounds like an edutainment or historical fiction title, right?
 That was also my thought when I first saw this box art:

 But then, I saw this cover: